 Whether you are a transitioning-sister, newbie Naturalista, or even a veteran of fros, wash-and-gos, and curly-q’s, there are somethings within our natural community that we let ourselves believe just because it is “known,” or “how it has always been.”
 And we sometimes do this and continue to do it, passing advice and tips down the line without adding full logic to the methods we live by when it comes to our hair.

 However, to clear up some of the old ways some of us may have been living by, here are a few myths, fibs and fairytales proof tidbits of information just for you!
 Out with the old and in with the researched and proven information, with results that will show for themselves.

 “A little grease on the scalp helps to moisturize.”
 Although we may have grown up using grease, the primary ingredients in most grease products are petrolatum and mineral oil, which do not absorb easily into the skin.
 These ingredients also dry the hair out and impede hair growth by clogging the pores.
-Alternate Recommendation: Instead of grease, try an all-natural pomade to moisturize your scalp, like the one shown by Carol’s Daughter.
+Alternate Recommendation: Instead of grease, try an all-natural pomade to moisturize your scalp.

 “The same hair products that worked then, work now.”
 Sometimes true, but I would recommend checking the label because products change.
 There are newer products made specifically for natural hair or loc that work more effectively and can help you achieve the same results you want.

 Alternate Recommendation: Look for products with all natural ingredients but don’t trust the label; read the ingredient list for yourself.
 Or try making your own natural products from recipes and the things you can put together from your own home.

 “Kinky, coiled hair doesn’t grow!”
 The truth is that all hair grows.
 The speed upon which your hair grows depends on a variety of factors ranging from hair type and nutrition, to hereditary and environmental variables.